nh-server/switch-guide/docs/extras/autorcm.md

 	Note: Before you freak out if the switch's screen stays black when you power on your switch after activating autoRCM, it's not bricked. it's in RCM.

+!!! danger "If you're on Firmware 8.0.0"
+    Hekate has not been updated to support 8.0.0 yet, so it will *not* be able to boot stock.
+If you decide to enable autoRCM, you will only be able to boot CFW for the time being, unless autoRCM is removed.

 !!! warning "If you don't have a boot0/1 backup yet..."
 	You really want to kill your console huh?
-If you haven't made a boot0/1 backup yet, I'd recommend making one **right now**.
+If you haven't made a boot0/1 backup yet, it is recommend to make one **right now**.

 	1. Boot Hekate.
 	2. Go to `Tools > Backup`, and select `Backup eMMC BOOT0/1`.